 But again, I don’t recall any of this growing up.
 Not from my family, my extended family, my friends’ families, from school or work, nowhere.
 That’s when it hit me: the 10% rule has been obliterated.

 The 10% rule in America asserts that 10% of each party is batshit crazy.
 We can all cite prevalent examples, but that’s been the accepted reality for as long as I can remember.
-The fringes are never part of any reasonable solution.
+The fringes bark and flail outside of any reasonable discourse.
 They are little more than outliers who shout drivel and wear silly hats.
-Most people reside somewhere in between, from resolute backers to leaning centrists.
+Most people reside somewhere in between.
 My favorites have always been the “socially liberal but fiscally conservative” types.
 In the middle, people can talk to each other and hold respect for opposing views.
 It’s not about being right.
-It’s about achieving a fair resolution.
+It’s about finding a fair resolution.

 What I came to realize is that the centrist position has been squished by the creeping 10%.
 The 2016 election clamped the barriers shut, effectively muting the moderate voice by turning the entire political spectrum into a 50/50 street fight.
 Today, it is impossible to hold two competing views, like a liberal stance on marriage with a conservative stance on spending.
 Both sides will actively attack you.
 The centrists have been bullied out of the narrative.
 They watch from the sidelines as party loyalists fling feces over the fence.
 Being right is now more important than generating useful ideas.
 And since the media is attracted to blood in the water, all moderate viewpoints have been silenced.